 What is “At-Fault” Car Insurance?

 Arizona is an “at-fault” state for automobile insurance.
 This means that in Arizona, the driver who is responsible for causing an accident is also responsible for paying for the damages.
-If you are injured by a negligent driver in Arizona, contact a Phoenix car accident lawyer at once.
+If you are injured by a negligent driver in Arizona, contact a lawyer focused on car accidents at once.

 If you’ll continue reading this brief introduction to automobile insurance in Arizona – and your rights if you are injured by a negligent driver – you’ll find answers to the following questions: